armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 1. Create a folder on your Desktop called *armstrap*
 2. Extract your downloaded "Eclipse IDE for C/C++ Developers" into *<user>/Desktop/armstrap/eclipse*
 3. Extract your downloaded "GNU Tools for ARM Embedded Processors" into *<user>/Desktop/armstrap/gcc-arm*
-4. Extract your downloaded "ARMstrap blinky examples" into *<user>/Desktop/armstrap/workspace*
+4. Extract your downloaded "Armstrap blinky examples" into *<user>/Desktop/armstrap/workspace*

-Configuring C/C++ Development Tools for ARMstrap boards, Eclipse Edition, for First Use
+Configuring C/C++ Development Tools for Armstrap boards, Eclipse Edition, for First Use
 ---------------------------------------------------------------------------------------

-Complete the following steps to configure C/C++ Development Tools for ARMstrap boards, Eclipse Edition, for first use:
+Complete the following steps to configure C/C++ Development Tools for Armstrap boards, Eclipse Edition, for first use:

 1. Launch Eclipse by clicking on the *<user>/Desktop/armstrap/eclipse/eclipse* executable
 2. When prompted, select the *<user>/Desktop/armstrap/workspace* folder in which to store Eclipse projects and click **OK**.